infobip/infobip-spring-data-querydsl/README.md

    * support for multiple constructors in JDBC module

-### 4.1.0

-   * `infobip-spring-data-jpa-querydsl` is no longer coupled to Hibernate ORM
-   * `SQLTemplates` for `infobip-spring-data-jpa-querydsl` can now be overidden - simply provide a bean of type SQLTemplates in your context.
-   * `QuerydslJdbcRepository` now extends `PagingAndSortingRepository`

-### 4.0.0

-* Breaking change:
-    * removed second generic parameter from QuerydslJdbcRepository

 ## <a name="NoteOnGeneralUsage"></a> Note on general usage

 For the sake of brevity, all examples use repository methods directly.